 Another consideration is whether schools superscore, i.e. count only the highest score on each section.
 If your student is only applying to schools that superscore and already has a solid score on one of the sections, she may want to focus primarily on the others.

-Let's go through where you can find some of the most helpful resources for both the current and new 2016 SATs.
+Let's go through where you can find some of the most helpful resources for the SAT.

 The best practice materials are official ones, since practicing with real tests will give your student the best idea of what to expect on test day.
 You want to find and use as many of these as possible.